We've covered everything you need to know for this memory chapter to smash your exams.

 - Additionally the students were required to repeat the study over 80 times and this could have affected their genuine effort levels meaning their recollection or efforts could have been affected by low motivation.

-The next chapter looks at memory as an active process.
+The next chapter looks at memory as an active process and focuses on the following topics:

 - The theory of reconstructive memory